nf-core/viralrecon/docs/output.md

 </details>

-[mosdepth](mosdepth) is a fast BAM/CRAM depth calculation for WGS, exome, or targeted sequencing. mosdepth is used in this pipeline to obtain genome-wide coverage values in 200bp windows and for `--protocol amplicon` to obtain amplicon/region-specific coverage metrics.
+[mosdepth](mosdepth) is a fast BAM/CRAM depth calculation for WGS, exome, or targeted sequencing. mosdepth is used in this pipeline to obtain genome-wide coverage values in 200bp windows and to obtain amplicon/region-specific coverage metrics.
 The results are then either rendered in MultiQC (genome-wide coverage) or are plotted using custom `R` scripts.

 ![R - Sample genome-wide coverage plot](images/r_genome_coverage.png)